Last Updated: May 20, 2023

 And after all, it’s just so easy, you don’t have to move a muscle.

-Open the Google website on your desktop computer and you’ll find a little microphone icon embedded inside the search box.
-Click the icon, say something and your voice is quickly transcribed into words.
+To use a voice activated search engine, open the Google website on your desktop computer and you’ll find a little microphone icon embedded inside the search box.
+Click the icon, say something, and your voice is quickly transcribed into words.

 Voice Search Mobile Stats